danielparks/puppet-rustup/REFERENCE.md

   * `"$rustup: $target"`: install `$target` for the default toolchain for the `rustup` resource named `$rustup` (normally the username).
 For
     example: `'daniel: stable'`.

+You may use the string `'default'` as the target to indicate the target that corresponds to the current host.

 #### Parameters